 When it comes to sweets, I am not so keen on them.
 I am more of a savory person than sweets and the only sweets I ever ate were the ones I grew up with, especially the ones that Amma would make it at home.
-Like the Payasams, Rava Laddoo, Athirasams or even the kesari bath.
-The only one store bought that I loved eating is the Son papdi.
+Like the Payasams, Rava Laddoo, Athirasams, or even the Kesari bath.
+The only store-bought that I loved eating is Sonpapdi.
 So there was never a question of me even looking at a box full of Bengali Sweets that used to land on our table more often than I liked.

 Would you believe if I say that I am yet to eat a Rosogolla?
-Well that’s true and is not something that’s going to change in near future too.
-Even the Ras Malai, that used to feature so much during childhood, was not tasted until I was forced to take it for Indian cooking challenge.
+Well, that's true and is not something that's going to change in near future too.
+Even the Ras Malai, which used to feature so much during childhood, was not tasted until I was forced to take it for the Indian cooking challenge.
 Then it was a case of late love and I ended up making it at least 4 -5 times.
-Still that didn’t force me to make Rasogulla.
-Infact the stage before it becomes Ras Malai is the Rasgulla, but I wasn’t tempted.
+Still, that didn't force me to make Rasogulla.
+In fact, the stage before it becomes Ras Malai is the Rasgulla, but I wasn't tempted.
 Now if this post sounds like I have finally got myself make rasagulla, I am sorry.
-That’s not the case.
-This post is about another bengali sweet, equally ignored by me till now.
+That's not the case.
+This post is about another Bengali sweet, equally ignored by me till now.

-Anyway I was making this for my visit to my sil’s place.
-This year we made a second trip to their place, because of kids vacation.
-And instead of the traditional cookies and cakes, I made Chocolate Kalakand and Sandesh. yes this is that old a dish and I saved it for the ABC Series.
+Anyway, I was making this for my visit to my SIL's place.
+This year we made a second trip to their place, because of the kids' vacation.
+And instead of the traditional cookies and cakes, I made Chocolate Kalakand and Sandesh. yes, this is that old a dish and I saved it for the ABC Series.
 Imagine your S getting done so ahead of time.

 I was making Sandesh with 6 liters of milk.
 The first batch I did in the morning, backfired and ended up making the Kalakand with it.
 I made the chhana and instructed Konda to knead it and keep it ready for me in the evening.
 So the entire kneading for this was handled by Amma and Konda.
 When I took this out to make the Sondesh, it was so soft and well done.